-Upon successful completion of the course, you will be able to
+Upon successful completion of an Area A3 course, students should be able to:

-- 1. locate and evaluate sources, through library research, and integrate research through appropriate citation and quotation; - 2. present effective arguments that use a full range of legitimate rhetorical and logical strategies to articulate and explain their positions on complex issues in dialogue with other points of view;
+- 1. locate, interpret, evaluate, and synthesize evidence in a comprehensive way, including through library research; and integrate research findings into oral and written arguments through appropriate citation and quotation; - 2. use a range of rhetorical and logical strategies to articulate and explain their positions on complex issues in dialogue with other points of view; - 3. identify and critically evaluate the assumptions in and the contexts of arguments; and - 4. use inductive and deductive logic to construct valid, evidence-supported arguments and draw valid conclusions.